Eta Coronae Borealis

-Eta Coronae Borealis (η Coronae Borealis, η CrB) is a stellar system that lies approximately 58 light-years away.
+Eta Coronae Borealis is a stellar system in the northern constellation of Corona Borealis.
+Its name is a Bayer designation that is Latinized from η Coronae Borealis, and abbreviated Eta CrB or η CrB.
+The system has a combined apparent visual magnitude of 4.98, which means it is faintly visible to the naked eye as a point of light.
+Based on parallax measurements, it lies at a distance of approximately 55 light-years.
 The primary component is a mid-wide binary, while a brown dwarf component is located at a wide separation.

 Components

 Eta Coronae Borealis has been known since the late 18th century to be a moderate-separation binary.
 The orbit of the two components takes approximately 42 years, which when combined with the distance to the system makes the two stars fairly easily resolvable with a larger telescope.
 Possible stable planetary orbits in the habitable zone were calculated for the system in 1996.

 This system consists of two G-dwarfs that have similar properties to the Sun.
 At present the angular separation between both stars is 0.5 arcseconds, so a telescope with a diameter of over 25 centimetres is required to resolve it.

+The estimated age of the system is around three billion years.
+Component A has 1.2 times the mass of the Sun and is radiating 1.2 times the Sun's luminosity from its photosphere at an effective temperature of 6,060 K. Component B has 1.1 times the Sun's mass and radiates nearly double the Sun's luminosity at an effective temperature of 5,948 K.